-The gravimetric method uses a weighing device to determine the mass of fuel consumed.
+Gravimetric methods use a weighing device to determine the mass of fuel consumed.
 This device can be of the constant or variable mass type.

 The constant mass device only allows the reading of a fixed quantity of fuel that has been determined beforehand.
 This fixed quantity depends on the device itself and on its characteristics.